-Please use the buttons below to see more information on Edinburgh and matches between Irish and Edinburgh over the years.
+Please use the buttons below to see more information on Edinburgh and matches between Exiles and Edinburgh over the years.

 The Exiles failed to control the ball and pace of the game in the final 20 minutes and allowed Edinburgh back into the contest and the chance to take the first four points of the campaign.